Tally may bring challenges under Pennsylvania recount rules

 Pennsylvania’s voting rules provide several avenues to challenge results, none of them simple, and the short time frames involved require motivated supporters, clockwork organization and ample funding.

-Voters who believe their local precinct should be recounted can now contact their county election boards in groups of at least three, producing affidavits that allege fraud or error.
+Voters who want a recount in their precinct can contact their county election boards in groups of at least three, producing affidavits that allege fraud or error.
 County election boards must resolve such claims before they issue certified counts, due Nov.
 23.

 There are about 9,100 precincts across the state.